pcibraro/bff-auth0-netcore/README.md

 Install-Package Microsoft.AspNetCore.Authentication.OpenIdConnect
 ```

-Once the Nuget packages are installed in our project, we can go ahead and configure them in the Startup.cs class.
+Once the Nuget packages are installed in our project, we can go ahead and configure the middleware in the Startup.cs class.

 Modify the ConfigureServices method in that class to include the following code.